 You’ll probably want to fly into Tromsø and rent a car from the airport.
 Alternatively you could fly into Bardufoss, which is an hour closer to Senja but has fewer flight connections.
 Or you could fly into Harstad and take the boat to Finnsnes and rent a car there, though I just had a quick look and car rentals from Finnsnes are way more expensive than Tromsø.

-If you’re traveling from Tromsø, during the summer you can take the car ferry from Brensholmen, about an hour from the airport, to Botnhamn on Senja.
+If you’re traveling from Tromsø, you can also take the car ferry from Brensholmen, about an hour from the airport, to Botnhamn on Senja.
 However this ferry can get crowded with long waits, so I opted to just drive the whole way instead.
 Plus the three hour drive from Tromsø to Senja is really pretty!

 While you could visit Senja on a long day trip from Tromsø, I definitely recommend spending a couple of nights on Senja if you have the time.
 I would try to stay at least two nights so you have a full day to explore the island – of course if you stay longer you can see more.